 20.3: Any team utilizing an undeclared player to bat or bowl shall forfeit the game.
 Declared player that arrives late after his team has taken the field will not be allowed to bowl until his total time of lateness is satisfied.
 E.g. if he is one hour late then he cannot bowl until one hour after taking the field.
 A declared player who has not taken the field in the first innings (if team fielding first), or who has not batted and taken the field in the second innings (if team fielding second), will not be allowed to play the rest of the match.

 - DISMISSAL FROM SCHEDULE

-21.1: Any team that fails to show for three (3) games shall be dismissed from playing schedule and shall not be allowed to participate any further for any games for the whole year (including other competitions organized by Brooklyn Cricket League).
+21.1: Any team that fails to show for two (2) games shall be dismissed from playing schedule and shall not be allowed to participate any further for any games for the whole year (including other competitions organized by Brooklyn Cricket League).
 The League shall fine teams failing to show for a game.

 Note: Any team owing money to the league must pay up at least 48 hours before the start of the scheduled league game.
 Failure to comply will result in forfeiture of the game.
 Three infractions will result in dismissal from the competition.

 22.1: The Playoffs and Finals shall commence promptly at 1:00 pm.
 The normal hours of play shall be: